 I have read a lot about how to create less waste by cooking your food with natural ingredients, using a bottle of water that you can refill, use cotton bags to get your groceries and so much more.

 You are way stronger than you think!

 The fear and the thought of being too weak, combined with feeling tired all the time held me back a lot.
-I am quite small and have very weak arms.
+I have an autoimmune disease, I am quite small and have very weak arms.
 When I did the training, I struggled physically a lot.
 I had never worked out this hard in my whole entire life.
 By the end of the afternoon, my body kept telling me “No, no, I want to go rest now, I can’t move anymore, my muscles are so sore and I am in so much pain”.
 Then another voice spoke up to tell me to stop listening to that nonsense, it’s almost over, move it!!!